Open Accessibility Menu

 Carotid Ultrasound

 Carotid ultrasound is a safe, painless procedure that uses sound waves to examine the blood flow through the carotid arteries.
 Your two carotid arteries are located on each side of your neck.
 They deliver blood from your heart to your brain.
-Carotid ultrasound tests for blocked or narrowed carotid arteries, which can increase the risk of stroke.
-The results can help your doctor determine a treatment to lower your stroke risk.
+A carotid ultrasound tests for blocked or narrowed carotid arteries, which can increase the risk of stroke.
+The results can help your medical provider determine a treatment to lower your stroke risk.

 What to Bring